Gillian Knight: Sadler's Wells and Royal Opera years

 Other opera venues where Knight has sung include the Paris Opéra, the Tanglewood Festival, and Pittsburgh, Frankfurt, Basel (where she sang in the premiere of Faust by Luca Lombardi), Scottish Opera, Opera North, the New Israeli Opera, and the Wexford Festival, where she appeared in Adrien Boieldieu's La dame blanche and Édouard Lalo's Le roi d'Ys.
 In 1981, Knight played The Old Lady in Leonard Bernstein's Candide, and the following year she sang the title role in The Grand Duchess of Gerolstein at Southern Methodist University in Dallas, Texas.
 Between 1984 and 1990, she sang Ruth in Pirates, Buttercup in Pinafore, and Katisha in The Mikado for the summer opera seasons presented by The Lyric Opera of Dallas.
 In 1988 she appeared with the revived D'Oyly Carte Opera Company as Dame Carruthers in Yeomen and the Fairy Queen in Iolanthe, in which the critic Arthur Jacobs said she sang and acted "with more richness and energy than ever".
-Beginning in the 1990s, Knight toured in Gilbert and Sullivan productions with the Carl Rosa Opera Company.
+She has said that one of her most challenging and satisfying roles was Die Amme (the nurse) in Die Frau ohne Schatten at Welsh National Opera with Charles Mackerras.
+A 1989 review in The Musical Times commented, "The Nurse, a role which requires a singer with an immense and consistently strong range, was sung with thrilling aplomb by Gillian Knight, whose portrayal of this evil puppet-mistress was thoroughly, and properly, nasty."Beginning in the 1990s, Knight toured in Gilbert and Sullivan productions with the Carl Rosa Opera Company.
 In 1999, she sang Kabanicha in Janáček's Katya Kabanova for Opera North.
 During these years, Knight also performed regularly on the concert platform.

 Away from opera Knight's concert work in London included Rossini concerts in 1968 and 1978, Haydn's Nelson Mass with István Kertész and the London Symphony Orchestra, and Rossini's Stabat Mater, with the same forces in 1971, and Stravinsky's Les Noces with BBC forces conducted by Pierre Boulez in 1972.

 Later career

-In recent years, Knight has performed several roles with the Gilbert and Sullivan Opera Company at The International Gilbert and Sullivan Festival in Buxton, England, and Philadelphia, Pennsylvania.
+In later years, Knight performed several roles with the Gilbert and Sullivan Opera Company at The International Gilbert and Sullivan Festival in Buxton, England, and Philadelphia, Pennsylvania.
 She returned to the Royal Opera House in 2003 to sing in Elektra.

 In 2004, Knight reprised the role of Ruth in Pirates with the Lyric Opera of Chicago.
-Chicago radio host Bruce Duffie, interviewing Knight after seeing that production noted, "Gillian Knight is one of those great personalities who simply go about their business season after season, giving splendid renditions of various roles, and adding luster to their home companies while not going far afield very often and, thus, passing up the opportunity for real world-wide stardom".
-During that interview, Knight said, "I'm getting a bit controversial here, but there is a snobbish attitude towards Gilbert and Sullivan in the opera world....
+Chicago radio host Bruce Duffie said, after seeing that production, "Knight is one of those great personalities who simply go about their business season after season, giving splendid renditions of various roles ... while not going far afield very often and, thus, passing up the opportunity for real world-wide stardom".
+Knight told Duffie: "I'm getting a bit controversial here, but there is a snobbish attitude towards Gilbert and Sullivan in the opera world. ...
 I believe in excellence.
-Now I believe that if Gilbert and Sullivan is done well... then it is excellent, and it should be in a [major opera] house".
-She advised audiences, "Don't close your mind to anything because somebody has said, 'Oh, this is Gilbert and Sullivan,' or, 'This is modern music.'
-Just keep an open mind and you may be surprised at how much you get out of it".
+Now I believe that if Gilbert and Sullivan is done well ... then it is excellent, and it should be in a [major opera] house".